 The Student Code of Conduct is located within the Student Handbook on the district website at www.keysschools.com.
-Go to "parent" portal, click on Student Handbook 2023-2024 and scroll to page 22.
+Go to parent portal, click on Student Handbook 2024-2025 and scroll to page 22.

-Please contact your child's administration if you have any questions about policies or procedures.
+Please conduct your child's administration if you have any questions about policies or procedures.